OpenHFT/Chronicle-Map/README.md

  * Your Chronicle map and your data contained within it is serialised so it can be stored in off heap memory.
 When this memory is shared between processes on the same server, the chronicle map is able to distribute entries between processes with extremely low overhead, as both processes are sharing the same off heap memory space.
-Since your objects are already stored off heap ( as a series of bytes ), replication you entries over the network add relatively low over head.
+Since your objects are already stored off heap ( as a series of bytes ), replicating entries over the network add relatively low over head.

 One of the downsides of an Off Heap Map is that whenever you wish to get a value ( on heap ) from an entry
  ``` java